emmaguy/wear-notify-for-reddit/README.md

 Available on the Play Store: https://play.google.com/store/apps/details?id=com.emmaguy.todayilearned

-Note: this used to just be a 'Today I Learned' thing (hence the package name), but decided to expand it to other subreddits!
+Note: this used to just be a 'Today I Learned' thing (hence the package name), but decided to expand it to other subreddits.

 License
 --------